-These range from our people, our customers, end users, suppliers, partners, our communities, our shareholders, financial institutions, our pensioners and regulators.
+These range from our people, our customers and end users, suppliers, partners, our shareholders, our communities, regulators and our pensioners.
 So, it’s vital to us to engage and communicate appropriately with our stakeholders, and at the right time, being as transparent as we can.
 We also engage with other organisations who have a focus on business or defence and security issues to understand factors that can impact our business and how we operate.

 Engaging in a two-way dialogue helps us understand stakeholder’s views and concerns, and explain our approach.
 We use the feedback our stakeholders give us to inform our strategy and approach to managing sustainability.
 Sometimes, however, due to the nature of our business we’re prevented from talking openly about all aspects of our operations.

 To assist in providing a transparent account of our business we respond to a number of external indices and analyst requests for information including Dow Jones Sustainability Index, Carbon Disclosure Project and Transparency International.
 Each year, we report on progress in the Annual Report.

 We interact with stakeholders as part of normal business practice, through regular employee surveys and dialogue with trade unions, for example.
 We also work closely with our strategic suppliers on joint projects and bids; importantly communicating the standards we expect them to meet.

 Understanding and aiming to exceed the expectations of our stakeholders is critical to the long-term sustainability of our business and the vital role we play in helping our customers to protect people, information and nations.